-At the moment, women are advised to avoid becoming pregnant while travelling in an area where there is an active Zika outbreak.
+At the moment, women are advised to avoid becoming pregnant while traveling in an area where there is Zika.
 You should also avoid becoming pregnant for a while after returning from your journey.

-This is to allow enough time to be as sure as possible that you haven't been infected.
+This is to give time to be as sure as possible that you haven't been infected.
+Talk to your healthcare provider about how long you should wait before becoming pregnant.